nbedos/cistern/README.md

 for unauthenticated clients in a few minutes
 * citop will not be able to access pipeline jobs on GitLab without an API access token

-In most cases running without a configuration file should still be enough for a quick test of the application without having to bother with personal access tokens.
+In most cases running without a configuration file should still work well enough for quickly testing the application without having to bother with personal access tokens.

 # Usage
 ```